Learn all about Stephen

-Whilst as a coach I'll never tell you what you should do, I thought it might be useful to tell you a bit more about myself.
-So here is my potted history covering everything from my love of technology, yoga, running, losing 140lbs, holding a number of senior positions in various companies and of course, becoming a coach!
+Here’s my potted history covering everything from my love of technology, yoga, running, losing 140lbs, holding a number of senior positions in various companies and of course, becoming a coach!
 Like the majority of people, I’ve had dreams, aspirations and faced numerous challenges along the way in this journey of life that we’re all travelling.
+And looking back, I’ve had some regrets where dreams had slipped away and became forgotten.

 In Dublin I started working for another multinational technology company which served a very different industry sector.
 Although the work was interesting, I learned valuable lessons on how not to manage people (I wasn’t the manager) and all about conflicts that can cause havoc within a team.
 It all worked out ok in the end and after three years I eventually moved to an indigenous Irish multinational company called S3 Group.